ngimber/AlzheimersWorkflow/README.md

 - **Release 1:** Initial workflow for DAPI and plaque segmentation.
 - **Release 2:** Enhanced segmentation accuracy by using StarDist for nuclei segmentation.

+**For further details, please refer to the methods sections of the papers indicated above.**